FAIR-biomed/FAIR-biomed/README.md

 ## Introduction

 Vasts amounts of biomedical data are stored in open databases and knowledge-bases.
-Data in these resources are intended to the findable, accessible, interoperable, and reusable ([FAIR](https://www.nature.com/articles/sdata201618)).
+Data in these resources are intended to be findable, accessible, interoperable, and reusable ([FAIR](https://www.nature.com/articles/sdata201618)).
 However, the data is distributed across many resources and integrating relevant parts within a specific project can be a challenge.

 FAIR-biomed is a browser extension (chrome) that brings open data resources directly to specific research situations.
 Consider, for example, reading a data report in your browser.
 With the browser extension, you can access additional information on any part of the report without leaving your report page.